-I met with Jason Camelio in the scholarship office.
+I met with Jason Camelio [now the associate director for international auditions] in the scholarship office.
 I told him about my situation, and asked how I could make it work.
 Jason named a bunch of different options—career moves to make, contests to enter, connections to establish.
 I took note of them all.
 I was 16 years old, with no money, just some songs I wrote on a cheap burned CD.

 But my dreams were within reach.

 I returned home to Dallas inspired, with direction and purpose, and a newfound sense of momentum.
 I put my music online, and I started performing.
 I practiced my butt off and put my mind in constant absorption mode.
 I found out about the Five-Week Summer Performance Program, and brought the idea to my parents.
 They wanted me to be able to go as much as I did, but there was still no money.
 I was crushed.

 And then the next day, I had a realization.
 It came to me in the same place that so many great realizations do—in the shower.
 I knew I needed to step up my game—big time.
 I would book gigs, enough to earn the money to make an album.
 Then I would sell enough CDs to pay for Five-Week. $6,000 bucks.
 Once again, I was determined.
 I started getting work wherever I could.
 Festivals, benefits, coffeehouses, dirty dives, hotels.
 Anything.